Apartment Buzzer: Your Complete Buyer’s Guide for 2026

 1. If you have a telephone entry system, you can program your cell phone number into the system.
 When a visitor ‘buzzes’ your apartment, you’ll receive a call on your phone.
 From there, press ‘9’ to open the door for the guest.

 2. If you don’t have a telephone entry system, try connecting a Nuki to the buzzer hardware in your apartment.
-The Nuki device empowers you to open the door with your smartphone by sending a notification to an app on your phone when a visitor buzzes for you.
+The Nuki device lets you open the door with your smartphone by sending a notification to the app on your phone when a visitor buzzes for you.

 3. If you don’t have a telephone entry system and the Nuki is not an option, consider upgrading your apartment intercom system altogether.